 The Expected Credit Loss requirements apply to financial assets measured at amortised cost and FVOCI, and certain loan commitments and financial guarantee contracts.
-At initial recognition, an impairment allowance (or provision in the case of commitments and guarantees) is required for ECL resulting from default events that are possible within the next 12 months ('12-month ECL').
-In the event of a significant increase in credit risk, an allowance

-(or provision) is required for ECL resulting from all possible default events over the expected life of the financial instrument ('lifetime ECL').
+At initial recognition, an impairment allowance (or provision in the case of commitments and guarantees) is required for ECL resulting from default events that are possible within the next 12 months (12-month ECL).
+In the event of a significant increase in credit risk, an allowance (or provision) is required for ECL resulting from all possible default events over the expected life of the financial instrument (lifetime ECL).
 Financial assets where 12-month ECL is recognised are considered 'Stage 1'.
 Financial assets which are considered to have experienced a significant increase in credit risk would be classified as 'Stage 2' and financial assets for which there is objective evidence of impairment, thus considered to be in default or otherwise credit-impaired, would be classified as 'Stage 3'.

 The Group recognises loss allowances at an amount equal to 12-month ECL for debt investment securities that are determined to have low credit risk at the reporting date.
-The Group considers a debt security to have low credit risk when it is considered 'investment-grade', defined by recognised external rating agencies as a rating between AAA to BBB- (Standard & Poor's and Fitch) and Aaa to Baa3 (Moody's).
+The Group considers a debt security to have low credit risk when it is considered 'investment-grade', as defined by recognised external rating agencies.